evocellnet/phosphocontrol/README.md

 - `Clustal Omega` (used v1.2.4)

 # Dataset
 For convenience, some data is available in the repository (paired structures dataset, functional scores, UniProt site annotation...).
-Due to its size, the used structure data is available instead as a Zenodo repository (10.5281/zenodo.14217158).
+Due to its size, the used structure data is available instead as a [Zenodo repository](https://doi.org/10.5281/zenodo.14217157).

 # Instructions
-todo
+Individual scripts are typically set up to run on the data without the need for user input; instructions on the necessary inputs are otherwise provided as part of the documentation.

 # License
 The code is available under the BSD-3 license.
 See the LICENSE file for details.

 # Citation